google/clasp/README.md

 node_modules/**
 ```

+_Note_: The `fileExtension` and `htmlExtension` settings from `.clasp.json` are automatically included as allowed/included to ensure your local files with their custom file extension are included in the push.

 ## Project Settings File (`.clasp.json`)

 When running `clone` or `create`, a file named `.clasp.json` is created in the current directory to describe `clasp`'s configuration for the current project.
 Example `.clasp.json`: